 Each industry in an economy has its own specific requirements that prospective employees in that industry should possess.
 These requirements are needed for the efficient functioning of the prospective employee and to make him/her more productive.
-However, the present hospitality/tourism programs fail to inculcate operational skills and technical skills such as housekeeping operations, front office management, marketing skills, the ability to perform front office and housekeeping operations, and other planning and management activities due to the inadequate facilities available in regular arts and science colleges.
+However, the present hospitality/tourism programs fail to inculcate operational skills and technical skills such as housekeeping operations, front office management, marketing skills, ability to perform front office and housekeeping operation and other planning and management activities due to the inadequate facilities available in regular arts and science colleges.
 Further, there exists a wide gap between academia and the tourism industry.
-Bridging the gap between hospitality/tourism education and the hospitality/tourism industry, communication skills, multilingual and operational skills, and the most prominent skills needed for them to fit into the industry.
+Bridging the Gap between Hospitality/Tourism Education and Hospitality/Tourism Industry, communication skills, multilingual and operational skills, the most prominent skills needed for them to fit into the industry.

 Ensuring classroom learning experiences applicable to actual management situations has been an important issue as well as a concern for higher education institutions that provide hospitality management education.
-To broaden students' thinking and enable them to operate outside the existing practices and paradigms, the BBA (AAM) course intends to provide some form of practicum.
+To broaden students' thinking and enable them to operate outside the existing practices and paradigms, BBA TTM course intends to provide some form of practicum.
 A practical element is not only a defined characteristic of hospitality management education but also indicates its strong connection with industry.
-It is essential for hospitality management institutions that aim to employ the participatory approach of providing practical training, additional workshops, motivational lectures from industry experts, academic exchange programs, and industry visits to help students to motivate them, maintain discipline, learn

-Management) professional standards, and focus on their learning goals.
-BBA (AAM) is a new generation course; therefore, the faculty of this program must be qualified as per the UGC guidelines and university norms and should impart training to its students through a range of in-house training facilities and outdoor activities.
-Professionalism, enhancement of skills, community involvement and support, entrepreneurship, research, and development are the other value additions envisaged by this course, which requires the following mandatory infrastructural facilities in the institutions.
+It is essential for hospitality management institutions that aim to employ the participatory approach of providing practical training, additional workshops, motivational lectures from industry experts, academic exchange programs and industry visits help students to motivate them, maintain discipline, learn professional standards, and focus on their learning goals.
+BBA TTM is a new generation program, therefore, the faculty of this program must be qualified as per the UGC guidelines and University norms and should impart training to its students through a range of in-house training facilities and outdoor activities.
+Professionalism, enhancement of skills, community involvement and support, entrepreneurship, research, and development are the other value additions envisaged by this course which require the following mandatory infrastructural facilities in the institutions.